MUDE-2025/GA1.4/02_traffic/Report_traffic.md

 - $F$ features a higher mean but also a significantly higher variance.
 To compare the variability of variables with different magnitudes, it can be useful to compute the **coefficient of variation**, which normalizes the standard deviation against the mean.
 If we do so, we obtain $CV(F)=\sigma/\mu=\sqrt{531318.298}/923.655 = 0.789$ and $CV(v)=\sigma/\mu = \sqrt{6.839}/80.140 = 0.033$.
 Thus, $F$ has far higher variability than $v$.
 - $F$ has a weak positive skewness, and $v$ has negative skewness.
 An appropriate distribution for $F$ might be one that features a right tail, such as a right-tailed Gumbel, beta, exponential, or lognormal distribution.
 For $v$, we might want to consider a left-tailed distribution, for example a beta or left-tailed Gumbel distribution.

 $F$: exponential, although any fit is horrible.
-Perkele. - Reason: the distribution has strong positive skewness, indicating a right tail, and mean of the distribution is very close to the left bound.
+Perkele. - Reason: the distribution has strong positive skewness, indicating a right tail, and mode of the distribution is very close to the left bound.

 $v$: left-tailed Gumbel - Reason: the distribution has a negative skewness, so a symmetric distribution like a Gaussian would not be a good fit.
 The left-tailed Gumbel distribution fits our needs better.